Updated on 20/04/2020 10:30

 Getting to / from work

 Typically we might have a driver and two passengers in the front of a van.
 Clearly this is not physical distancing.
 You will need to start thinking how you can achieve this.
 Can the workers arrive at site separately via their own transport (remembering that public transport is for critical workers now)?
-Many operatives don’t drive.
+Many operatives don’t drive, so how do you mitigate the risk?.
 Can you limit the number, for example by carrying only one passenger?
-And if you do, how do you mitigate that residual increased risk?
-This could be by routine such as daily disinfecting of the vehicle cabin by the site team, and rules such as windows open for ventilation, and no eating, drinking or smoking (all of which increase the chance of touching the face).
+Maintain travelling companions (i.e. keep to the same passenger).
+Face away from each other and open the windows to increase ventilation.
+Daily disinfecting of the vehicle cabin by the site team, no eating, drinking or smoking (all of which increase the chance of touching the face).

 It could mean donning RPE, but half-masks have a limit for how long you should wear them.
 For longer journeys you’ll need to factor in regular breaks.